 I recently sent the following letter to some 200+ recipients, most of whom do NOT work for any nonprofit organization, but who I was hoping would be able to help me spread the word that I designed a survey and was looking for nonprofit organizations & NGOs to fill it out:

 I value the work of nonprofit organizations such as yours and would appreciate your insight related to your technology needs.
 My name is David White, and I am the founder and sole proprietor of Develop CENTS, which provides IT services including consulting and web hosting solutions to individuals and small businesses.

-For over a year, I have been considering launching Develop CENTS into an organization that will provide affordable information technology services to any organization in the world doing community development.
+For over a year, I have been considering launching Barred Owl Web into an organization that will provide affordable information technology services to any organization in the world doing community development.
 Areas of service could include IT consulting, server administration, web hosting solutions, office computer maintenance, and much more.
 My idea is to provide a combination of these services with professional attention to detail and understanding based on my experience with both IT and community development concerns.

 As I launch this venture, I ask myself whether another technical support organization is needed.
 I believe that my vision is unique by laying a groundwork for very close interaction with churches and NGOs in order to best address their technology needs.
 I also believe that the technology used in the international community development sector is not as supported as well as it should be.

 As I complete my business plan, I have designed a brief survey that I am hoping you will take a minute or two to complete.
 Your results are completely confidential, and your help will be greatly appreciated.
 If you know of other NGOs or churches anywhere in the world who might be willing to take this survey, I would appreciate your passing it on to them.
 (Edit: The link has now been removed).